huseyindeniz/vite-react-dapp-template/README.md

 **React Error Boundary**: A feature in React for handling and containing errors within specific components.

-**React Helmet**: A library for managing metadata in React applications, optimizing SEO and discoverability.
+**React Helmet Async**: A library for managing metadata in React applications, optimizing SEO and discoverability.

 **I18Next**: An internationalization library for easily translating JavaScript applications into different languages.

-**React Icon All Files**: A library providing a collection of high-quality SVG icons for React applications.
+**React Icons**: A library providing a collection of high-quality SVG icons for React applications.

 **React Cookie Consent**: A library simplifying the implementation of cookie consent banners in React applications.

 ## Getting Started

-Please visit the [Official React dApp Tamplate Documentation Page](https://huseyindeniz.github.io/react-dapp-template-documentation/) to start your dApp frontend development journey.
+Please visit the [Official React dApp Template Documentation Page](https://huseyindeniz.github.io/react-dapp-template-documentation/) to start your dApp frontend development journey.

 ## Contributions